ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 ```

 Unlike non-exhaustive matches, redundant-clause warnings do not prevent
-compilation: they are surfaced as warnings to assist developers during
+compilation: they are reported as warnings to assist developers during
 refactoring.

 ## Lowering to Yul — and Why There Is No Overhead